Table of Contents

 Alex Krylov & Piper Stull-Lane

-The American Data Protection and Privacy Act (ADPPA), a comprehensive bill steadily making its way through an arduous political process, promises significant improvements to America’s state of privacy.
+The American Data Protection and Privacy Act (ADPPA), a comprehensive privacy bill steadily making its way through an arduous political process, promises significant improvements to America’s state of privacy.

-To get answers, privacy academic Professor Daniel Solove brought together a panel of privacy veterans on August 10, 2022 to discuss on LinkedIn Live.
+To get answers, privacy academic Professor Daniel Solove brought together a panel of data privacy veterans on August 10, 2022 to discuss on LinkedIn Live.